RIDDOR Course for Managers

 This IIRSM-approved RIDDOR Training for Managers course explains how to comply with the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations (RIDDOR).

-It sets out which incidents, illnesses, and events must be reported under RIDDOR and explains the reporting process, including deadlines, details to record and next steps.
-Providing this training supports legal compliance and better incident reporting, helping you identify and address hidden risks.
+The course sets out which incidents, illnesses, and events must be reported under RIDDOR and explains the reporting process, including deadlines, details to record and next steps.
+Providing this training supports health and safety compliance and better incident reporting, helping you identify and address hidden risks.

 live_tv